intjar-stats/intjar-stats/README.md

 🥇 **University Gold Medalist**

 Graduated with first position in the university and was awarded the **University Gold Medal** for outstanding academic performance.
-Built a strong foundation in **Probability Theory, Statistical Inference, Regression Analysis, Sampling Theory, Demography, Statistical Computing, and Mathematics**.
+Developed a strong foundation in **Probability Theory, Statistical Inference, Regression Analysis, Sampling Theory, Demography, Statistical Computing, Mathematics, and Data Analysis**.

 ---